InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions

-Following \citep{slack2022talktomodel}, we use 5, 10, or 20 examples annotated by two independent annotators for the NL parser.
+Following \citet{slack2022talktomodel}, we use 5, 10, or 20 examples annotated by two independent annotators for the NL parser.
 We additionally obtain a set of 50 more annotations for testing the parser.
-While testing the performance of the parser, we use the accuracy metric, i.e. if the parsed feedback matches with the gold parse.
-We also consider two splits for testing: an IID split where the gold parse contains non-NA labels for one or two contiguous input token sequences and a compositional split (to check LLM's generalization performance \citep{oren2020improving}) where the gold parse has three or more contiguous token sequences.

-\Cref{table:parsing} shows the parsing accuracy for IID and compositional splits as well for the overall test set.
-The compositional split is much harder than the IID since it contains more complex feedback for more than three contiguous token sequences (or phrases).
-Comparatively, GPT-J performs better than GPT-Neo model.
-Also, more demonstration examples work better for in-context learning.
-The few-shot parsing using LLMs is faster and easier to adapt with newer user feedback (GPT-J shows reasonable generalization performance) instead of finetuning a supervised model \citep{slack2022talktomodel}.
+While testing the performance of the parser, we use the accuracy metric, i.e., if the parsed feedback matches with the gold parse.
+We also consider two splits for testing: an IID split where the gold parse contains non-NA labels for one or two contiguous input token sequences and a compositional split where the gold parse has three or more contiguous token sequences. \Cref{table:parsing} shows the parsing accuracy, which reveals that the compositional split is harder than the IID due to its complexity.
+However, the few-shot parsing using LLMs is faster and easier to adapt with newer user feedback instead of finetuning a supervised model \citep{slack2022talktomodel}.